About our Inpatient Unit redevelopment

 Why is the Inpatient Unit being redeveloped?

-The redevelopment will create a more peaceful, dignified environment, with better facilities for patients, improved spaces for families, and a setting that supports high-quality care now and in the future.
+The redevelopment will create a more peaceful, comfortable environment, with improved facilities that support high-quality care now and in the future.

 • Protect dignity and privacy

-• Allow families to spend precious time together
+• Allow families to spend meaningful time together

 • Reduce noise and support better rest